Regulatory Entities and Market Participants

 Quick Answer

-The Securities and Exchange Commission (SEC) sits on top as the federal regulator; self-regulatory organizations like FINRA and the MSRB write and enforce rules under its oversight; SIPC and FDIC protect customers in different ways; and brokers, dealers, advisers, and market makers each play a defined role.
+The Securities and Exchange Commission (SEC) sits on top as the federal regulator; self-regulatory organizations like FINRA and the MSRB write rules under its oversight, but enforcement depends on the regulator; SIPC and FDIC protect customers in different ways; and brokers, dealers, advisers, and market makers each play a defined role.
 Know who has authority over what, and what each does not cover.

 The whole unit on one sheet: who regulates, who operates, and the boundaries the exam loves to test.